 You are the common denominator.

-“I accept that I have no control over anything of this.
+“I accept that I have no control over any of this.
 I accept that this is what it is.
 I accept my aloneness.
 I accept that I don’t have my own family to show for.
 I accept that right now my family is Roxy and myself and my parents and my sis from across the ocean.
 I accept that I come off as a temporary girl for many men.
 I accept when the time comes it will come.
 I accept my sorrow.
 I accept my tears.
 I accept the state of this world.
 I accept everything!
 I accept everything!”

 Burning tears melt your face.